 1. Understand: how you are thinking

-The first step is to understand how we actually think, psychologist Daniel Kahneman explains that our brain works in two systems.
-System 1 (autopilot mode) is fast, automatic, emotional, and mostly unconscious, the part of us that reacts quickly and helps us move through everyday life without much effort.
-But because it relies so heavily on habit and instinct, it also tends to pull us toward comfort, familiarity, and social acceptance.
+The first step is to understand how we actually think.
+Psychologist Daniel Kahneman explains that our brain works in two systems: System 1 (autopilot mode) is fast, automatic, emotional, and mostly unconscious, the part of us that reacts quickly and helps us move through everyday life without much effort.
+But because it relies so heavily on habit and instinct, it also tends to pull us toward familiarity and comfort.

 System 2 is slower, more reflective, and requires conscious effort.
 This is the part of us that pauses, questions assumptions, and thinks things through carefully instead of reacting automatically.